Here you learn ...

 What is a blocked account?

-A blocked account is a blocked account that allows students to regularly withdraw money from a larger amount.
-Students use this money to finance their living expenses.
+A blocked account is a special account that allows students to withdraw money regularly from a larger sum to cover their living expenses during their studies.

 Why do I need a blocked account?

-The Residence Act requires proof that foreigners can finance their life in Germany (so-called securing of livelihood, § 5 Para.
-1 No. 1 Residence Act).
-Normally, this proof is provided in the form of an employment contract.
-However, students cannot work full-time alongside their studies.
-They therefore need other proof of financial stability over a long period of time.
-This is usually the blocked account.
+The Residence Act requires proof that foreigners can finance their stay in Germany (referred to as securing subsistence, § 5 (1) No. 1 AufenthG).
+As students cannot work full-time, other long-term proof of financial stability is required, typically through a blocked account.

-Can I change my place of study with a study visa?
+Can I switch study programs with a student visa?

-How often can I change my place of study with a student visa?
+How often can I switch study programs with a student visa?

-Can I apply for a different residence permit if I break off my studies?
+Can I apply for a different residence permit if I drop out of my studies?

-If you break off your studies, you can only change to a different residence permit in exceptional cases.
-Such an exceptional case exists if you can present a training contract before breaking off your studies or if other exceptional circumstances apply (see § 16b Para.
-4 AufenthG).
+If you drop out, you can only switch to a different residence permit in exceptional cases, such as presenting a vocational training contract or meeting other exceptional criteria (§ 16b (4) AufenthG).

-Does the immigration authority in Germany have to approve the visa?
+Does the immigration office in Germany need to approve the issuance of my visa?

-Can I apply for a settlement permit as a student?
+Can I apply for permanent residency as a student?

-What does a residence permit to study in Germany cost?
+How much does a residence permit for studying in Germany cost?

-You can also apply for BaföG as a foreigner (§ 8 BaföG).
-However, this does not apply if you have a student visa in accordance with § 16b AufenthG (see §§ 8 ff.
+International students can apply for BaföG (§ 8 BaföG).
+However, this does not apply if you hold a student visa under § 16b AufenthG (see §§ 8 ff.
 BaföG).

-Can I also obtain a visa to prepare for my studies?
+Can I also get a visa for preparatory studies?

-According to Sec.
-16b (1) Sentence 2 AufenthG, the purpose of your stay includes study preparation measures, so you can also obtain a visa for this purpose.
+Yes, according to § 16b (1) Sentence 2 AufenthG, the purpose of study includes preparatory measures, so a visa can be issued for these as well.

-Can I also obtain a visa for the purpose of applying to study?
+Can I get a visa for applying to a university?

 What is the REST Directive?

-The so-called REST Directive (Research and Studies) (2016/801/EU) of 11.05.2016 regulates the conditions for the entry and residence of third-country nationals for the purposes of research or study, to complete an internship, to participate in voluntary service, student exchange programs or an educational project and to work as an au pair.
+The REST Directive (Research and Studies, 2016/801/EU) of May 11, 2016, regulates the conditions for the entry and residence of third-country nationals for research or study purposes, internships, voluntary service, school exchange programs, training projects, and au-pair activities.

-Does the REST Directive also apply to the United Kingdom?
+Does the REST Directive apply to the United Kingdom?

-No, the REST Directive did not apply to the United Kingdom (UK) before it left the EU.
+No, the REST Directive did not apply to the UK even before its exit from the EU.

-Can I also study in other EU countries with a German residence permit?
+Can I study in other EU countries with a German residence permit?

-As part of EU mobility, you can also study in other member states (with the exception of Ireland and Denmark) for up to 360 days with a residence permit for study purposes in Germany (Sec.
-16c (1) AufenthG).
+Under the framework of EU mobility, you can study in other member states (except Ireland and Denmark) for up to 360 days with a residence permit for study purposes issued in Germany (§ 16c (1) Residence Act).

 Information from the State Office for Immigration (LEA) in Berlin on the study visa